 #5 Get Your Endorphin Dosage

 While you’re taking your time out, it’s worthwhile exercising (as much as you might not want to).
 There are so many studies that show exercise is the best thing to do when you’re stressed to help you get out of a rut.
-Even something as simple as going for a walk will help you to refresh and get back into the study grind.
+Even something as simple as going for a walk (yes, I really love walks) will help you to refresh and get back into the study grind.
+It will likely give you a little energy boost, too.

 Image Source: GIPHY